opendatadiscovery/odd-platform/CODE_OF_CONDUCT.md

 interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these termsLegacy may lead to a temporary or permanent ban.
+Violating these terms may lead to a temporary or permanent ban.

 ### 3. Temporary Ban